Content marketing is making many opportunities for everyone to succeed. You don't need a big money to create a big business anymore.

 So consider what this means for anyone with the title or assumed skill of "content marketer".
 Who else do you need to work with and how must you broaden your skills?

-.
 Yes, quality is critical, but the content promotion is the key to success.
 Focus on all three channels: search, social and email.
+Remarketing and social advertising.

 Lead generation, email marketing, SEO, PR and other disciplines will align with major content initiatives versus marching to their own, separate strategies.